The term “sticker shock” was born in auto dealership showrooms, but it’s new home is the administrative offices of colleges and universities.

 Your choice of major could also be a factor in how long you spend in college.
 Some degrees, such as engineering at many schools, require five years to complete.
 That’s another year’s expenses for tuition, fees, room, board, etc. to budget for.

 Why the Discrepancy?

 If colleges and universities cost less than their sticker prices for the majority of students, why don’t they just reduce the sticker price?
-National Public Radio (NPR) recently looked for the answer to this question and found several reasons.
+National Public Radio (NPR) looked for the answer to this question and found several reasons.

 The first and most intuitive reason: college is worth whatever you’re willing to pay.
 While many students can’t afford the full sticker price or don’t want to spend that much on higher education, other students and their families are completely willing and able to pay full price.
 From an institution’s standpoint, it would be imprudent to accept less when a student would pay more.